-I was asked in 2010 to describe my workflow for processing images for posting on the web.
+I first describe my workflow for processing images for posting on the web in 2010.

 I posted my revised workflow in November 2017.